Autoregressive Networks: Autoregressive network models

 where $I(\cdot)$ denotes the indicator function, the innovations $\ve_{i,j}^t$, $(i,j) \in \calJ$, are independent, and

 In the above expression, $\alpha_{i,j}^t, \beta_{i,j}^t$ are non-negative constants, and $\alpha_{i,j}^t + \beta_{i,j}^t \le 1$. \end{definition}

 \askip

 Equation (\ref{b1}) is an analogue of the noisy network model of \cite{cky18}.
 The innovation (or noise) $\ve_{i,j}^t$ is `added' via the two indicator functions to ensure that $X_{i,j}^t$ is still binary.
-Obviously, $\{ \bX_t, t=0, 1, 2, \cdots\} $ is a Markovian chain, and
+Obviously, $\{ \bX_t, t=0, 1, 2, \cdots\} $ is a Markov chain, and

 or collectively,

 It is clear that the smaller $\alpha_{i,j}^t$ is, the more likely the no-edge status at time $t-1$ (i.e. $X_{i,j}^{t-1}=0$) will be retained at time $t$ (i.e. $X_{i,j}^{t}=0$); and the smaller $\beta_{i,j}^t$ is, the more likely an edge at time $t-1$ (i.e. $X_{i,j}^{t-1}=1$) will be retained at time $t$ (i.e. $X_{i,j}^{t}=1$).
 For most slowly changing networks (such as social networks), we expect $\alpha_{i,j}^t$ and $\beta_{i,j}^t$ to be small.